geekan/MetaGPT-docs/src/en/guide/use_cases/agent/interpreter/intro.md

-# MetaGPT Interpreter (MI)
+# Data Interpreter (DI)

-## What is Interpreter
+## What is Data Interpreter

-Interpreter is an agent who solves problems through codes.
+Data Interpreter is an agent who solves data-related problems through codes.
 It understands user requirements, makes plans, writes codes for execution, and uses tools if necessary.
 These capabilities enable it to tackle a wide range of scenarios.
-Please check out the examples below.
+Feel free to check out [the paper](https://arxiv.org/abs/2402.18679) and the examples below.

 ## Example List